Save Water, Drink Wine at Toronto's Favored Wine Bars

 About Courtney Sunday

 Courtney Sunday lived in Canterbury, England and Luzern, Switzerland before returning to Toronto in 2010.
 Yoga teaching and freelance writing became her full-time professions, as she learned the true meaning of the statement: "If you love what you do, you'll never work a day in your life."
-Courtney loves the cafe culture of Toronto and the ever-expanding group of foodies.
-When not leading a company through their lunchtime "Oms" she explores the corners of her city by foot: www.courtneysunday.com, @Omathomeyoga.
-She now divides her time between Philadelphia and Toronto.
+Courtney now divides her time between Philadelphia and Toronto.
+She loves the cafe culture of both cities and the ever-expanding group of foodies.
+When not leading small yoga teacher trainings around the globe she explores her cities by foot: www.courtneysunday.com, @Omathomeyoga.

 Read more about Courtney Sunday here.